“Shakespeare” & The Ornaments of Virtue Part II

 All of this language is aligned with St. Gregory of Palamas, who in the 14th Century upheld the ancient Christian revelation that man can actually participate in the divine nature, as St. Peter declares in his second epistle: “His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire.”
 (II Peter 1:3-4, italics mine)

 The West began to teach that man is not capable of truly experiencing God, but only that which He creates.
-Palamas’ theological opponent, Barlaam of Calabria, “held that [these various experiences of supernatural light] were created effects, because no part of God, whatsoever, could be viewed by humans.” [xxiii]
+Palamas’ theological opponent, Barlaam of Calabria, “held that [these various experiences of supernatural light] were created effects, because no part of God, whatsoever, could be viewed by humans.” [xv]

 Both men were Orthodox monks of Mount Athos, but while Gregory upheld the Eastern mystical tradition, Barlaam argued for a more rationalistic theology, in alignment with Western thought—one in which God is utterly transcendent and unknowable, without the corresponding poetic of the ancient mystical tradition: that He also makes himself known to His creation through His uncreated Energies.
 This rift led to Barlaam renouncing Eastern Christianity and becoming Roman Catholic, while Gregory of Palamas is considered a Saint in the Orthodox East.